ShimantoRahman/empulse/docs/guide/measuring/strategies.rst

       - replaced by the mean
       - tree and evolutionary models only

-.. themed-figure:: three_strategies
-    :alt: The same predictions scored three ways: an expected cost in currency, a savings ratio on a nought-to-one gauge, and the peak of a profit curve.

-    One set of predictions, three questions.
-Only the question changes between the panels.

 .. warning::
     Nothing checks the "``y_score`` must be" column at runtime.
 Passing an uncalibrated ``predict_proba`` to :class:`~empulse.metrics.Cost` does not raise; it returns a number that is